reactjs/react.dev/content/docs/code-splitting.md

 > Note:
 >
-> `React.lazy` and Suspense is not yet available for server-side rendering.
+> `React.lazy` and Suspense are not yet available for server-side rendering.
 If you want to do code-splitting in a server rendered app, we recommend [Loadable Components](https://github.com/smooth-code/loadable-components).
 It has a nice [guide for bundle splitting with server-side rendering](https://github.com/smooth-code/loadable-components/blob/master/packages/server/README.md).

 The `React.lazy` function lets you render a dynamic import as a regular component.